Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection: Our Method

-To capture the homogeneous features as an additional predictive target, we employ an extended supervised contrastive learning to simultaneously encode real and fake images further for fake image detection.
-Specifically, we incorporate these homogeneous features into extended supervised contrastive learning and constrain their distance from positive and negative samples.
+To capture the natural traces as an additional target, we develop the SCL to simultaneously encode real and fake images further for fake image detection.
+Specifically, we incorporate these natural traces into SCL and constrain their distance from positive and negative samples.
 This will motivate the detector to identify fake images based on distance.
 Note that the feature encoder is frozen during this stage.

 \textbf{Formulation.} We now assume access a full dataset, $D=D_r\bigcup D_f$, where $D_r$ is used in the previous stage, $D_f$ is a dataset of fake images.
-Our architecture consists of a feature encoder, an auxiliary projection head for extended supervised contrastive learning, and another classification head for supervised classification(shown in Figure \ref{fig: method}(b).
+Our architecture consists of a feature encoder, an auxiliary projection head for SCL, and another classification head for supervised classification(shown in Figure \ref{fig: method}(b).
 With the auxiliary projection head, the real and fake feature embeddings are mapped to $z^r_i$ and $z^f_i$, respectively.
-To motivate the network to focus on the intra-class aggregation of real images more than the inter-class differences between real and fake images, we adopt the homogeneous features from the previous stage as extra positive instances for real anchors and additional negative instances for fake anchors.
-Formally, the extended supervised contrastive loss is as follows:
+To motivate the network to focus on the intra-class aggregation of real images more than the inter-class differences between real and fake images, we adopt the homogeneous features $z^{hom}$ from the previous stage as extra positive instances for real anchors and additional negative instances for fake anchors.
+SCL mitigates the negative impact of fake image features on the classifier by assigning weights to the homogeneous features.
+Formally, the soft contrastive loss is as follows:

-where $P(i)$ is the set of all positive samples for the anchor $i$, $|P(i)|$ is its cardinality.
-Note that for real anchor, the auxiliary homogeneous feature $z^{hom} \in P(i)$, and vice versa, $z^{hom} \in K(i)$.
+where $P(i)$ is the positive samples set for the anchor $i$, $|P(i)|$ is its cardinality, $K(i)$ is the negative set and $J$ is homogeneous set in a batch.
+Note that for real anchor, $y = 1$, otherwise $y = -1$. $\eta$ is a balance factor.
 To achieve fake image detection, for a given sample and label, the classifier $D$ is optimized on the binary cross entropy loss:

 Finally, the discriminative loss is given by:

 where $\gamma$ is a balance factor.
 Please refer to the technical appendix for more implementation details.